What happens when I join?

 How is NSCS governed?

 The Society is governed by a Board of Directors that includes business and education professionals and students from around the country who represent a host of disciplines.
 The Board sets the policy direction for the Society and is responsible for overseeing the fiscal and operational efficiency of NSCS.
-The day-to-day operations are overseen by NSCS’ CEO who also serves as a member of the Board.
+The day-to-day operations are overseen by NSCS’ CEO and Founder, Steve Loflin, who also serves as a member of the Board.
 Additional information can be found in our Bylaws.

 How involved do I have to be?